Urigo/angular-meteor/README.md

     todos = new Meteor.Collection("todos");

 To preserve the reactivity of the Meteor collection in your AngularJS controllers and directives, you should inject and use the <code>$collection</code> service instead of calling the Meteor collection directly.
+The $collection service will automatically subscribe to your published Meteor collection so you will not need to use Meteor.subscribe beforehand.
 This is how you would use the <code>$collection</code> service:

     $collection(name, scope, selector, options, publisher)